whiprandolph/bestseller/Part 2 - Why Are We So Lost/10 - Why Are People So Racist And Hateful.md

 Ancient Rome, Germany, the Soviet Union, Israel, Canada, communist China, capitalist United States -- all of them have shown this pattern where unaccountable leaders punish truth-tellers and propagate racism and hatred when it suits them. _All these countries are actually dictatorships: cultures where some people dictate the law, and everyone else is expected to obey it._

 This isn't the only dynamic that leads to racism and hate in unhealthy cultures, though it is sadly common.
 Authorities may encourage divisive racism in countless ways.
-Authorities may encourage one group of poor people to fear and hate another group of poor people, as when poor whites were encouraged to fear and hate poor black enslaved people in the United States in the early 1800s.**
+Authorities may encourage one group of poor people to fear and hate another group of poor people, as when poor whites were encouraged to fear and hate poor black enslaved people in the United States in the early 1800s.[xxx-odoc|ch22]**

 Authorities can even generate racism while pretending not to.
 For example, many governments pretend to administer justice fairly, but actually punish some groups of people with longer prison sentences for the same crime, as seen in academic studies in China, the United States, and the United Kingdom.
 Then authorities pretend that more-oppressed groups are more inherently violent or bad.
-Sadly many people fall for these scams of racism and hatred, believing some groups really are better than others.**
+Sadly many people fall for these scams of racism and hatred, believing some groups really are better than others.[xxx-odoc|ch20]**

 None of this excuses anyone's behavior, but it does explain where troubles like racism and hatred come from: authorities impose racism and hate, rewarding those who go along and punishing those who don't.
 Many people sadly follow along to protect their privilege.**